mooltipass/minible/database_model.md

 | 5 | 0b0 | payload length LSB (1b) |
 | 4->0 | # of data nodes | payload length LSB (5b) |

-By setting bit 5 to 0 and the "matching" bit one page later to 1, this allows us to detect when scanning memory contents the child first and second pages.
+By setting bit 5 to 0 and the "matching" bit one page later to 1, this allows us to detect when scanning memory contents the child nodes first and second 264B blocks.
 The # of data nodes is meant for information only, not for actual size (capped at 16).

 ## [](#header-2) Nodes